Published

 Once those are organized, the workflow becomes much easier to repeat across the rest of the fleet.

-Better records lead to better decisions
+Better rental records lead to better decisions

 When maintenance and history are easy to review, it becomes easier to: